apache/camel-website/content/blog/CdcWithCamelAndDebezium/index.md

 ---

-Change Data Capture (CDC) is a well-established software design pattern for a system that monitors and captures the changes in data, so that other software can respond to those changes.
+Change Data Capture (CDC) is a well-established software design pattern for a system that monitors and captures data changes, so that other software can respond to those events.

 Using a CDC engine like [Debezium](https://debezium.io) along with [Camel](https://camel.apache.org) integration framework, we can easily build data pipelines to bridge traditional data stores and new cloud-native event-driven